The 11 Best Websites to Learn French at Any Level

 Because the candies aren’t all that available outside of France, use this website to access the jokes, which tend to be on par with knock-knock jokes as far as language level and humor are concerned.

-If you want only the most modern of French slang, then you might want to pay a visit to Vie de merde, the French site that spurred the creation of the anglo equivalent, FML.
+If you want only the most modern of French slang, then you might want to pay a visit to Vie de merde, the French site that spurred the creation of the Anglo equivalent, FML.

 As the stories are all submitted by readers, you’ll be getting only the latest French slang and idioms.
-One thing to bear in mind, however: as with the anglo version of the site, VDM is not always written by the most grammatically astute of readers—you’ll be seeing quite a few spelling mistakes.
+One thing to bear in mind, however: as with the Anglo version of the site, VDM is not always written by the most grammatically astute of readers—you’ll be seeing quite a few spelling mistakes.
 Use the site to get a handle on expressions and new, hip vocab words, not as a place to practice your French grammar and spelling skills.

 This is an easy way to introduce tidbits of information, from random facts to current events, into your daily life.
 We love this site because they also have an app, making it easy to access these quick bytes of information on your daily commute or while waiting to pick up your fast food order.

 This has long been a favorite for fans of comedic news shows (think The Daily Show with marionettes).
 Because they are describing recent news stories, you can always check with a news source in your native language to make sure you understood what was being said.
-But don’t be surprised if humor is more important here than verity — a key to fully understanding this show is understanding the French penchant for l’humour décalé.
+But don’t be surprised if humor is more important here than verity — a key to fully understanding this show is understanding the French penchant for l’humour décalé (offbeat humor).

 The most widely read satirical newspaper in France is Le Canard enchainé, whose title stems from a play on words whereby a press news source is called a canard (duck).
 While you can’t read the whole paper online, you can see la une (the first page), which is usually more than enough, considering how much satire and circumstance you’ll have to decipher.

 This is the ideal web resource for advanced French learners with an eye to improving their French and being able to speak with native speakers about current events.